ilolokerry/Hack-the-box-Labs/Network Traffic Analysis/application-layer-attacks-traffic-analysis.md

 [SCREENSHOT PLACEHOLDER: Follow HTTP Stream showing the raw CRLF-injected request]

-I also checked for HTTP 200 (success) responses immediately following a 400, which would confirm that the smuggled second request succeeded.

-[SCREENSHOT PLACEHOLDER: HTTP 200 response following the smuggled request]

 ## 3. Cross-Site Scripting (XSS) and Code Injection Detection

 **PCAP file:** `XSS_Simple.pcapng`